 Psychiatry Master Degree Program Information

 There is no master's degree program specifically dedicated to aspiring psychiatrists.
-Psychiatrists must complete an undergrad program in psychology, medicine or a related field, and then gain acceptance into a Doctor of Medicine (M.D.) program.
-Once there, they can elect to focus on a psychiatry specialty.
+These medical professionals must complete an undergraduate program in psychology, medicine or a related field, and then gain acceptance into a Doctor of Medicine (M.D.) program and undergo physician training.
+Once there, learners can elect to focus on a psychiatry specialty.

-All psychiatrists first gain the training of regular medical doctors, learning the specialty of psychiatry through focused clinical electives and clinical training in medical school.
-After that time, they then go on to complete an additional 3-4 years of training in a clinical psychiatry residency.
+They will have opportunities to explore the specialty of psychiatry through focused clinical electives and clinical training in medical school.
+After that time, they can go on to complete an additional 3-4 years of training in a clinical psychiatry residency.
 In the initial medical school training, however, they learn how to manage medication for patients, handle inpatient and outpatient treatment and perform psychiatric assessments.

 The first two years of any Doctor of Medicine program focus on science, human anatomy, pathology and similar subjects.
 During the second two years, aspiring psychiatrists also study professional ethics, psychotherapy and other topics related to mental health.
 They then apply those topics to actual patients during their clinical rotations at hospitals, medical facilities and mental institutions.

 In order to enter medical school and study psychiatry as a specialization, individuals must complete four years of high school, then four years of undergraduate study.
 They must earn bachelor's degrees and complete premedical courses.
 Applicants to medical school must also score strongly on the MCAT (Medical Admission Test), which is given twice a year nationwide.

 Some of the courses that might be found in a medical school program with a focus on psychiatry are listed below:

 Employment Outlook and Salary Info